julzerinos/googlecloud-text-detect-appengine/README.md

 Within the repository one may find the `setup.sh` shell script.
  More specific assumptions may be found within the comments of the files, but in general - the script may be used in an empty project to build the project out of the box in a Google Cloud environment.
+ Please note, that the script does not set up a Git Repository and Cloud Build.
+These are optional and must be created manually.

 The script may be run with `steup.sh [PROJECT_ID] [CLIENT_ID]`,